 Contractor Invoice Template

-The Contractor Invoice Template is a document used to bill customers for both the hours worked and products or materials purchased during a contracting job.
-One of the most common mistakes contractors make is the way in which they format their invoices – whether due to a unique job or through the use of a poorly designed invoice.
+The Contractor Invoice Template is a document used by those that work on construction sites to bill their clients for the hours that it took to complete the project as well as the cost of all products and materials used during the job.
 The four (4) invoice formats below, offered in PDF, Word, RTF, and Excel, were designed to combat that issue, allowing for simpler and more organized filing at the benefit of both the customer and contractor.

 How to Write in PDF and Word

 Step 2 – Company Info

 Enter the name of the contracting company in the upper left-hand corner of the form, followed by the contact details of the contractor.
 If a field doesn’t apply, leave it blank.